Stand up for earth

 these beautiful beings left living wild.

-Because the ones who harm earth have great influence over mass media.
+Because the ones who harm earth have great influence over media.

 Protecting Keystone Species

-Certain species in an ecosystem are disproportionally more impactful than others.
-This is because they perform functions in the ecosystem that have a large wider impact.
+Certain species in an ecosystem have a tremendous impact upon the others which make up the local, or even global, ecology.
+This is because they perform functions in the ecosystem that have a huge wider impact.
+Such species are

 The loss of keystone species can cause sudden collapse of entire ecosystems.
-Particularly when these species keep human beings off the land, like the Leopard.
+Particularly when these species keep human beings off the land.
+We need to protect keystone species.

 "Every year about 18 million hectares of forest –